 It can be confusing for employees if you have established a certain way of working in the office with verbal policies but have written policies that contradict behaviors that have been widely allowed and encouraged in practice.

 Quality of life in the workplace has become one the best ways that smart brands have found to improve company culture and productivity.
 How would a company work if every employee had access to comforts and policies that treat them like humans who want to feel comfortable, have fun and be relaxed at work?

 The Google offices have become something of an Urban legend when it comes to forward thinking corporations.
 This model isn't scaleable for small business owners but some of the basic principle's can be.
 Small Businesses can forge strong company cultures in lots of way.
 Check out these great example from Extensis.

-Of course, it's not a free for all, major brand know that creating flexible and inclusive company cultures also means doing so around a solid set of protocols that make sure that business stays on track.
+Of course, it's not a free for all, major brands know that creating flexible and inclusive workplaces also means doing so around a solid set of protocols that make sure that business stays on track.
 Fortunately, happy employees rarely need strict protocols when they are in a work environment where they feel valued, safe, and trusted.